Émigré (oratorio): Performances

 Émigré had its world premier in Shanghai on 17 November 2023.
 It received its US premiere on 29 February 2024, and is set to premiere in Beijing in October 2024, Berlin in November 2024, Hong Kong in April 2025, and London in June 2025.
 Deutsche Grammophon recorded the oratorio and released the recording on 2 February 2024.

 Reception

 Émigré was hailed as "a sign of the power of cultural exchange between China and the United States", according to the New York Times.

 A reviewer from the Financial Times praised the libretto, score, Yu's conducting and the singing of the actors; the reviewer criticized what he perceived as the oratorio's lack of definition.

-The Observer in a negative review called Émigré "pure schlock".
+Observer in a negative review called Émigré "pure schlock".
 Zachary Woolfe in a review for The New York Times called it "bland..."Émigré" is oratorio at its worst" and criticized the music, lyrics, pacing, and characterization.